 After all this theoretical discussion lets see how much money are we considering.
 If the labour force of the US would exchange their future earnings to a fixed amount of money they would receive an eye-watering 338 230 billion US dollars… plus change.
 The number is derived by using the Gordon growth model on wages and salaries as they were dividends, data retrieved from the Fed.
 So let me put it into context: this is 19 folds the GDP, or 14 times the S&P market capitalisation (all at the end of 2015).
 The growth rate of this stock is also remarkable.
 In the last half of a century the value growth of labour stock outpaced S&P 500 returns by an annualised 48 basis points.

 My point here is not to support one or the other perspectives when it comes to considerations of what is just.
-My aim is rather to say that before we get ourselves into such discussion get the right numbers and use apples-to-apples figures, before we make false claims or assumptions.
-Because of this invisible part of the economy I would certainly prefer income numbers over wealth.
+My aim is rather to say that before we get ourselves into such discussion get the right numbers and use apples-to-apples figures, so we don’t make false claims or assumptions.
+Because of this invisible part of the economy, I would certainly prefer income numbers over wealth.